 What happens if my child needs extra support?

 We are fortunate to have a well-resourced Learning Support team, coordinated by our SENDCo Mrs Wiseman.
-We have a large number of Learning Support Assistants who work in a variety of classes.
+We have a large number of Teaching Assistants who work in a variety of classes.
 All work is routinely differentiated to meet the range of abilities of our children so that they are all able to access the curriculum.

 What are lunches like?